pcrane70/Blackrock-1/README.md

 - Make

 _Compiling_ -> Just run make in the project folder.

-_Running_ ->  Use make run
+_Running_ ->  Use make run.

-_Just give me the exe_ -> If you just want to download the executable, check the releases tab in the top of this page and select the one you want.
+**_Just give me the exe_** -> If you just want to download the executable, check the releases tab in the top of this page and select the one you want.

 ## Contributing